11 Livestock Guardian Dog Breeds (LGD): Info, Pictures, Facts & History

 Height: | 24 to 29 inches |

-Maremma Sheepdogs originate from Italy and are often employed to protect sheep from predators.
+Maremma Sheepdogs originated from Italy and are often employed to protect sheep from predators.
 They are characterized by their fluffy white coat and are known for their calm and confident demeanor.
 Their coat probably played a similar role to the Great Pyrenees’s coat by helping them blend in with sheep.

 5. Kuvasz